isomerpages/imh-bicomh/pages/Terms and Conditions.md

 description: ""
 ---
 <h3>TERMS &amp; CONDITIONS</h3>
-<p>&nbsp;Your participation in the Biennial International Congress on Mental
+<p>Your participation in the Biennial International Congress on Mental Health
-Health 2026 (“BICOMH 2026” or the “Congress”) is governed by the terms and conditions (“Terms”) herein.</p>
+2026 (“BICOMH 2026” or the “Congress”) is governed by the terms and conditions (“Terms”) herein.</p>
 <p>&nbsp;You must accept these Terms issued by the National Healthcare Group
 Pte Ltd (“Organiser”) in order to register for the Congress, submit your respective abstracts and/or participate in the Congress.
 By registering